2015 Ford Edge problems

 The reports mostly stated that the sound was heard from the front passenger side wheels.
 The main cause was too much clearance between the wheel and its plastic cladding.
 Replacing the plastic cladding was the only known solution.

-Door Ajar Light Staying On
+Ford Edge Problems #3: Door Ajar Light Staying On

 This issue was popular with the 2013 model.
 The electrical issues plagued this year of Ford Edge.
 There had been multiple interior malfunctions, such as the sunroof or Bluetooth problems were known.
-The most troublesome was the door ajar light.
+The most troublesome was the door-ajar light.

 This light usually remained alight on after the door was securely closed.
-The thought of it might seem a small problem.
+The thought of it might seem like a small problem.
 However, this could have many effects in the long run.
 Other than draining the battery, owners often left their doors unlocked by mistake.
-This issue was also seen in 2012 and 2011 models.
+This issue was also seen in the 2012 and 2011 models.

-A/C Overheats
+Ford Edge Problems #4: A/C Overheats

 The 2011 Ford Edge suffered due to this.
 Owners stated that this was more common in hot weather.
 Other than the fact that it will blow hot air at you, most probably it will simply not work.
 This usually happens when the vehicle has already logged around 120,000 miles.
 According to some reports, the cooling fan and timing belt needed to be replaced to solve the problem.

-Transmission Failure
+Ford Edge Problems #5: Transmission Failure

 Though the transmission woes were not as bad as the electrical issues, they were costlier to fix.
 Plus, it often left the car unable to drive.
 The 2008 model was the model year that had the most dilemmas with the transmission.
 Nearly 20 owners suffered a failed transmission.